-(b) Proposed space transportation service requirements using FAA- licensed, delivery-on-orbit or other innovative contractual arrangements shall be submitted to the FPB well in advance of any associated service acquisition.
-For hosted payloads, planned space transportation arrangements shall be communicated to the FPB for information only for inclusion in the FPB manifest.
+(b) Submit proposed space transportation service requirements using FAA-licensed, delivery on orbit or other innovative contractual arranagements to the FPB well in advance of any associated service acquisition.
+For hosted payloads, communicate planned space transportation arrangements to the FPB for information only for inclusion in the FPB manifest.
 Provide such communication to the FPB once the arrangements are made; but, no later than, 90 days prior to launch.

-(c) Proposed space transportation service requirements for the use of a USG-owned space transportation vehicle shall be submitted to the FPB as early as practical.
+(c) Submit proposed space transportation service requirements for the use of a USG-owned space transportation vehicle to the FPB as early as practical.
 For use of DoD-owned space transportation vehicles, submit prior to initiation of formal interagency coordination, if required, and initiation of any contractual actions.